#61

 Now, about using both hands.
 I don't like rules.
 I don't like anyone telling what to do.
 There are many 'rules' around shaving that may not be necessary.
 While I don't think using both hands is compulsory, I do think it is a best practice.
 It does take a while to get used to.
 The advantage is that as you progress, it allows you to use the razor at different angles.

-lloydrm and HoosierShave like this post
+HoosierShave and lloydrm like this post

 #66